RushiWaghmare/ML_Supervised_Classification/README.md

+ML Supervised
-ML Supervised Regression Contains solved casestudies available on internet by Regression using python
+Contains solved casestudies available on internet by Regression using python